Spittal/typesense-helm/README.md

 ## Introduction

-This chart bootstraps a [typesense](https://github.com/bitnami/bitnami-docker-typesense) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Typesense](https://hub.docker.com/r/typesense/typesense) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It deploys a typesense server application and by default will create a persistent volume claim with the default storage class.
+It deploys a Typesense server application and by default will create a persistent volume claim with the default storage class.
 Optionally, you can set up an Ingress resource to access your application.

 This chart is heavily influenced by Bitnami charts best practices.